Free Economy Shipping Orders $50+

 Always Reward Them for Good Behavior

-It’s always important to make sure to reward your puppy for good behavior.
-This could be by petting them or giving them their favorite treats.
+It’s always important to make sure to reward your Blue Nose Pitbull puppy for good behavior.
+This can be done by petting them and giving them their favorite treats.
 Eventually, they’ll come to learn that their good behavior is important to you and will work to keep trying to please you.

-The personality of a Blue Nose Pitbull will be like others in the pit bull breed.
+The personality of a Blue Nose Pitbull will be like other bully breeds.
 Despite their reputation thanks to humans, they are extremely loving, dorky, and mild-mannered.
+They rarely bark!
+As well, they are incredibly trainable and take commands well.

-Pit bulls are great with kids and have a high tolerance for their antics.
-You do need to remember; they are powerful dogs, and training is advised especially for their strength.
+Pit bulls can be great family pets as they have a high tolerance for kids' antics.
+You do need to remember that they are powerful dogs for their size, and training is advised, especially for their strength.

 Energy